ondergetekende/livescrape/docs/api.md

 Finds links in the document using `selector`, and returns a new `ScrapedPage` for the link target. `page_type` is the type of `ScrapedPage` to be instantiated.
 You may pass the target type by name, to break circular dependencies.
 Supports all additional constructor arguments defined by `ScrapedAttribute`, although by default, it defines `attribute='href'` for obvious reasons.

+# SHARED_SESSION

+All of the `ScapedPage` descendents share a [requests](http://docs.python-requests.org/) session.
+In the classes this is exposed in an overridable `scrape_session` property.
+It may be tempting to change things in the shared session, such as user agent, however, as with any global variable, this is a bad idea.
+Libraries using livescrape may depend on the default values, and may break when you change them.
+If you need a custom session, it is best to override the `scrape_session` property to provide your own one.

 Forward compatibility
 =====================